akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 The context gives access to:

-* entityId
+* `entityId`
-* replicaId
+* `replicaId`
-* allReplicas
+* `allReplicas`
-* persistenceId
+* `persistenceId`

 As well as methods that **can only be** used in the event handler, accessed through `getReplicationContext`.
 The values these methods return relate to the event that is being processed.

 @@@

-* origin: The ReplicaId that originally created the event
+* `origin`: The ReplicaId that originally created the event
-* concurrent: Whether the event was concurrent with another event as in the second diagram above
+* `concurrent`: Whether the event was concurrent with another event as in the second diagram above
-* recoveryRunning: Whether a recovery is running.
+* `recoveryRunning`: Whether a recovery is running.
 Can be used to send commands back to self for side effects that should only happen once.
-* currentTimeMillis: similar to `System.currentTimeMillis` but guaranteed never to go backwards
+* `currentTimeMillis`: similar to `System.currentTimeMillis` but guaranteed never to go backwards

 The factory returns a `Behavior` that can be spawned like any other behavior.